Overview 2023

 Domestic students

-The Undergraduate Certificate of Data and Environmental Management is available with 100% HECS fee waiver for eligible domestic students commencing study in 2023.
+The Undergraduate Certificate of Data and Environmental Management is available with 100% HECS fee scholarship for eligible domestic students commencing study in 2024.
 This means you can have NO tuition fees to pay.

-For domestic students commencing study in 2023, we are pleased to offer this degree with a 100% HECS and SSAF fee waiver.
+For domestic students commencing study in 2024, we are pleased to offer this degree with a 100% HECS and SSAF fee scholarship.

-This waiver is valid for students admitted and commencing this course in 2023 provided the eligibility criteria are met.
-This waiver is valid for units offered in 2023 only.
+This scholarship is valid for students admitted and commencing this course in 2024 provided the eligibility criteria are met.
+The scholarship is available for units studied in 2024.

-If you are eligible, the HECS waiver will be automatically applied upon enrolment.
-The waiver is not available for OUA students.
+If you are eligible, the HECS scholarship will be automatically applied upon enrolment.

-- To retain this fee waiver, you must engage with your enrolled units.
-If you have not engaged and receive a result of AN (Absent deemed failed) for all enrolled units in a given study period, will not retain the waiver/discount from the following study period onward.
-You cannot then apply to have the waiver/discount reinstated.
+4. To retain this fee scholarship, you must engage with your enrolled units.
+If you have not engaged and receive a result of AN (Absent deemed failed) for all enrolled units in a given study period, will not retain the scholarship/discount from the following study period onward.
+You cannot then apply to have the scholarship/discount reinstated.

 For information on general scholarships available at the University of Tasmania, please visit the scholarships website.